Skip to main content

 Other causes:

-• Resources in a different subscription — if you have multiple subscriptions, verify you're pointing at the right one: az account list --output table
+• Multiple subscriptions — verify you're pointing at the right one: az account list --output table

 Scan completes with errors